Advanced Technology Airborne Computer

 The Advanced Technology Airborne Computer (ATAC) was a product of Itek (a division of Litton Industries), used on US naval aircraft, and the NASA Galileo (spacecraft).

 The ATAC was built using AMD 2901 4-bit processors and had a basic cycle time of 250 ns.
 It could be programmed in HAL/S, and could be microprogrammed to add new instructions.
 The Galileo project added four instructions.

-Use on US Naval aircraft

 Use by Galileo project

 The Galileo Attitude and Articulation Control System (AACSE) was controlled by two Itek Advanced Technology Airborne Computers (ATAC), built using radiation-hardened 2901s.
 The project wrote their own GRACOS (Galileo realtime Attitude Control Operating System).

 The Galileo project had radiation-hardened 2901 processors made (by Sandia National Lab) for the spacecraft.